aleksei-berezkin/typique/docs/ComposingClassNames.md

 ```

 The completion items will be suggested once you open a quote inside the `cn()` parens.
 The result class name is `'my-button'`, both in compile- and runtime.

+Note that Laim expects that the function doesn't discard or swap the passed classnames.
+This is needed to match the passed arguments with members of the returned tuple elements.

 ## validate